Newly Minted Woman Caitlyn Jenner Claims Robert Kardashian Knew That O.J. Simpson Was Guilty

 As per Caitlyn Jenner’s memoir, Simpson had a defense attorney who may have thought that he did, in fact, murder his own wife.
 Other than the revelation regarding Simpson’s lawsuit, the memoir also shed light upon the ever controversial issue on Jenner’s gender reassignment.

-Caitlyn Jenner,67, publicized her transgender status in 2015 as per Glamour, further solidifying her status as the most-high-profile American transgender woman.
+Caitlyn Jenner, 67, publicized her transgender status in 2015 as per Glamour, further solidifying her status as the most high-profile American transgender woman.
 Almost instantly, journalists and the public started asking questions about her new found identity, some of which being insensitive queries.

 The gold medal-winning Olympian confirmed her transition from male to female back in 2015, and later changed her name from Bruce Jenner, to Caitlyn Marie Jenner in 2016.
 Being the stepfather of reality starts Kim, Kourtney, and Khloe Kardashian, Caitlyn later gained her own reality TV show that aimed to document her transition from Bruce to Caitlyn.